semanticarts/undefined-concepts-tool/README.md

 ## Installation

-The script is tested with python 3.10.
-But most later versions of python3 should work.
+The script is tested with python 3.10, but most later versions of python3 should work.

 The script requires the `rdflib` library.
 Install with `pip install rdflib`.